Southern Md. Police Beat:

 MORGANZA, MD. – St. Mary’s Sheriff Tim Cameron reports that on December 29, 2014, Deputy John Davis responded to a residence in the 28000 block of Point Lookout Road for a disturbance.
 The victim alleged suspect Lawrence Taylor JR, 49, of Morganza, approached the victim with a machete during an argument.
 Taylor also pushed a second victim inside the residence as the second victim attempted to intervene.
 Taylor was placed under arrest and transported to the St. Mary’s County Detention Center.
 He was charged with 2 COUNTS of 1st Degree Assault.

-Christmas Day assault left victim in a reclining position
+Christmas Day assault left the victim in a reclining position

-HOLLYWOOD, MD. – Plenty of assault victims get shoved down stairs, through windows and walls and once in a while into wet concrete.
+HOLLYWOOD, MD. – Plenty of assault victims get shoved downstairs, through windows and walls, and once in a while into wet concrete.
 But this is the first known crime report where a perp allegedly shoved a victim into a recliner.
-Police say that on December 25, 2014, deputies responded to a residence on Allston Lane in Hollywood, to assist EMS.
+Police say that on December 25, 2014, deputies responded to a residence on Allston Lane in Hollywood to assist EMS.
 The victim alleged suspect Joshua Michael Stone, 31, of Hollywood, picked up then threw the victim into a recliner during an argument.
-The victim had visible injury.
+The victim had a visible injury.
 Stone was placed under arrest and transported to the St. Mary’s County Detention Center.
 He was charged with 2nd Degree Assault.

 Christmas Day Knife Toss Came Before or After Opening the Presents?